Skip to content

 RepairOps uses capabilities to automatically route tasks to the right plugin:

-When RepairOps needs to send SMS, it automatically uses the active SMS provider.
+When RepairOps needs to send an SMS, it automatically uses the active send_sms provider.
 If multiple are installed, you select the default.
+See the Plugin SDK for the full capability reference and manifest schema.

 Fallback Chains Enterprise